osama-dev255/kilango-group-officialPOS/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide)

+## Future Enhancements

+This POS system can be further enhanced with:
+- Barcode scanner support
+- Receipt printing functionality
+- Multi-location support
+- Advanced reporting and analytics
+- Mobile app companion
+- API integration with payment processors